anukzak22/package/README.rst

 Contributing
 ------------

 Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on the (https://github.com/anukzak22/mybassm).
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on the `Github https://github.com/anukzak22/mybassm `_

 Authors
 -------